 Extra fertilizer will not help and it might hurt.
 For example, studies on avocado tree responses to different levels of nitrogen fertilization have found roughly the same results for more than 50 years now.
 T. W. Embleton and others wrote back in 1958 that they found that “. . . too little or too much nitrogen results in a reduction in yield, and highest production is obtained with a moderate level of nitrogen in the trees.”

-More recently, a study by Mary Lu Arpaia and her colleagues, published in the 1996 CAS Yearbook, additionally found that “. . . fruit size from the high nitrogen trees tend to be smaller.”
+More recently, a study by Mary Lu Arpaia and colleagues, published in the 1996 CAS Yearbook, additionally found that “. . . fruit size from the high nitrogen trees tend to be smaller.”
 Also noticed was “a decline in post harvest quality of the fruit coming from the trees high in nitrogen.”
-The term “post harvest quality” refers to things like ripening properly with normal coloration and without rotten spots.

 Fertilizer can’t solve all problems